antoinedray/coding-style/README.md

-# Sick and tired to get 200+ errors of coding style on your project ?
+# Tired to get 200+ errors of coding style on your project ?
 A Clang-Format config to respect EPITA coding style.

 ## How to use it